7 Best Renters Insurance Companies in Colorado 2026

 Allstate Insurance is a Fortune 500 company and one of the largest renters insurance carriers in the United States.

-The company offers some significant discounts to Colorado renters, including one that can help people over the age of 55 save on their premiums.
+The company offers some significant discounts to Colorado renters, including one that can help people over 55 save on their premiums.

 In addition to being financially secure and well-regarded, Allstate has a convenient mobile app and online options to make buying renters insurance and filing a claim easy for all policyholders.